PujaChowdhury/Dataset-4-Univariate-signal-with-non-stationarity/README.md

 Figure 1: Experimental setup of a cantilever beam with key components and data acquisition setup.

-Figure 2 (data set 3 with sampling rate 51200 Hz) reports the structure&#39;s measured acceleration response for a composite sinusoidal input from the shaker.
+Figure 2 (Test 3 with sampling rate 51200 Hz) reports the structure&#39;s measured acceleration response for a composite sinusoidal input from the shaker.
 In this work, the composite signal is made up of 100, 120, and 150 Hz sinusoidal signals.
 Two sine wave signals are concatenated together at _t=0_ where a 50% nonstationary is present.
 The first half of the composite signal is built from 100, 120, and 150 Hz frequencies while the second half signal consists of 100, 120 Hz frequencies.
 A 50% nonstationary event is introduced at 0 s, as measured by a 50% increase in the standard deviation of the signal.
 To achieve this, an input signal of 0.25 V is used before _t=0_ while a signal of 0.375 V is used after _t=0_.
 The entire 16-second test is shown in Figure 2 while the expanded view shows the 1 s around the nonstationary.

 ![plot](./images/original_data_time_series.png)